UNDERGRADUATE COURSE REP

 If you are a Joint-honours students, you can run to be Course Rep on either or both courses.
 In some cases there may be a specific Joint-honours Course Rep role.

-If you would like to find out more about the Undergraduate Course Rep roles, please contact your RUSU Education Officer Ed White at email@example.com.
+If you would like to find out more about the Undergraduate Course Rep roles, please contact your RUSU Education Officer Lillie-Mae Firmin at firstname.lastname@example.org.